RamsesMDLC/First-agent-using-Gemini-and-ADK/README.md

-Here’s a clean, GitHub-ready **README.md** you can drop straight into your repository.
-It’s written to be friendly, structured, and readable for people discovering the project for the first time.

----

 # 🚀 First AI Agent: From Prompt to Action

 This repository contains my **first AI Agent built using Google’s Agent Development Kit (ADK)** as part of the **Kaggle 5-Day Agents Course**.